 For years revenue cycle leaders have operated off inaccurate benchmarks that fail to provide the full truth.
 This new report uncovers accurate time-per-task data around several key revenue processes, giving revenue leaders the data they need to set accurate performance benchmarks.

-As a leader in the healthcare revenue cycle space, you know how essential but complex the process is.
+As a leader in healthcare operations, you know how essential but complex the revenue cycle is.
 When the revenue cycle is running smoothly, your staff is efficient, insurance companies are billed correctly and promptly, and your patients have a less stressful experience.
-But understanding the nuances of when and why your revenue cycle is operating well goes beyond looking simply at the number of tasks completed within your EHR.
+But, understanding the nuances of when and why your revenue cycle is operating well goes beyond looking simply at the number of tasks completed within your EHR.